Sequential Monte Carlo for Sampling Balanced and Compact Redistricting Plans: Sampling Balanced and Compact Districts

-where $\beta\in\R^+$ controls the strength of the constraint.
+where $\beta\in\R^+$ controls the strength of the constraint and $P_{ij}=\pop(V_i(\xi)\cap V_j(\xi_{\text{sq}}))$ is the population shared between district $i$ of $\xi$ and $j$ of $\xi_{\text{sq}}$.
 The function ${\rm VI}(\cdot,\cdot)$ represents the variation of information (also known as the shared information distance), which is the difference between the joint entropy and the mutual information of the distribution of population over the new districts $\xi$ relative to the existing districts $\xi_{sq}$ \citep{cover2006}.
-When $\xi$ is any relabelling of $\xi_{\text{sq}}$, then $J_{\text{sq}}(\xi)=0$.
-In contrast, when $\xi$ evenly splits the nodes of each district of $\xi_{\text{sq}}$ between the districts of $\xi$, then $J_{\text{sq}}(\xi)=\beta$.
-This distance measure will prove useful later in measuring the diversity of a sample of redistricting plans.
+When $\xi$ is any relabeling of $\xi_{\text{sq}}$, then $J_{\text{sq}}(\xi)=0$.
+In contrast, when $\xi$ evenly splits the nodes of each district of $\xi_{\text{sq}}$ among the districts of $\xi$, then $J_{\text{sq}}(\xi)=\beta$.
+This distance measure will prove useful later in quantifying the diversity of a sample of redistricting plans \citep[see also][]{guth2020three}.